Being an authority in your field is vital in real life. People know how much…

 Create a list of potential blogs you’d like to write for.

-Open a new Google Sheet or Excel file.
-Make sure to have columns for blog names, URLs and contact information.
+Open a new Google Sheet or Excel file and create separate columns for blog names, URLs and contact information.

 Once you’ve created the sheet, it’s time to look for blogs you can pitch guest post ideas to.
 You can start using the following options: